mwolfunisg/martinwolf.github.io/README.md

-I am Research Economist at the [Web3 Foundation](https://web3.foundation/) in Zug.
+I am a Research Economist at the [Web3 Foundation](https://web3.foundation/) in Zug.
 I analyze incentives in blockchain markets and in cryptographic protocols.

 I am a microeconomist by training.
 My main interests are in contract theory, contest theory, and auction theory.